Dirty-Orca/greenfield/README.md

 “Greenfield Project really makes it so easy for me to find out what’s poppin in my area and check out my events whenever I want!” says avid user Avicii.

 “Everyone on our development team is a music fanatic, and so this product really hits home.
-We can’t wait for the public to enjoy our platform,” says database engineer Rob.
+We can’t wait for the public to enjoy our platform,” says database engineer and scrum master Rob.

 # Check us out!
 Finding and aggregating concerts that you’re interested in has never been easier!
 Check us out, and please let us know if you have any suggestions for added features.